-Buckingham Palace serves as both the office and London residence of Her Majesty The Queen.
-It is one of the few working royal palaces remaining in the world today.
+Buckingham Palace is one of the few working royal palaces remaining in the world today

 During the summer and on selected dates from November to December and at Easter, visitors can tour the 19 State Rooms, which form the heart of the Palace.
 These magnificent rooms are decorated with some of the greatest treasures from the Royal Collection, including paintings by Rembrandt, Rubens and Canaletto.

-The Royal Mews and The Queen’s Gallery are part of the Buckingham Palace site, but have their own visitor entrances and so can be visited separately, or as part of a combined ticket.
+The Royal Mews and The Queen's Gallery are part of the Buckingham Palace site, but have their own visitor entrances and so can be visited separately.
 Both venues are open for most of the year, including when the palace itself is closed.

 Try to time your visit to see Changing the Guard, a popular free event which takes place outside Buckingham Palace on certain days from 10.45am and lasts around 45 minutes, with the actual handover taking place at 11am.
 Be sure to arrive early to secure a spot with a good view.

 Check back nearer the time for details of the Buckingham Palace Summer Opening in 2024.

 Buckingham Palace is located in the City of Westminster in central London.

 How to get to Buckingham Palace

 The closest Tube stations are Victoria, Green Park and Hyde Park Corner.
 Several buses also stop nearby.
 If you are arriving by coach, Victoria Coach Station is only a 10-minute walk away.